ali3nw4re/DecoupleNET---UCL-BIOC0025-MSci-Project/README.md

 The .py scripts that have the `predictions` suffix are standalone scripts which can be used only to view predictions on pre-trained models.

-NB: All pre-trained models are stored in the `saved_model` directory, hence that must also be downloaded for the .py scripts to be able to load the pre-trained models.
+NB: All pre-trained models are stored in the `saved_model` directory, hence it must also be downloaded for the .py scripts to be able to load the pre-trained models.